White River Monster

 In Arkansas folklore, the White River Monster is a large creature reportedly first spotted off the banks of the White River near Newport in northeastern Arkansas.

 Although reported in the press as a "monster", it is reported to be deeply loved by neighborhood residents near this portion of the White River, and the monster is referred to locally as "Whitey".

 History

 Some believe the White River Monster may have affected the Civil War.
 The river was used for transportation, and the monster was supposedly responsible for overturning a boat.
 Sightings of the monster began in 1915.
 On July 1 of that year, an owner of a plantation near the river saw the monster.
-He reported it having gray skin and "as wide as a car and three cars long."
-As the news spread construction of a rope net began, but ended due to lack of money and materials.
+He reported it having gray skin and being "as wide as a car and three cars long".
+As the news spread, construction of a rope net began, but ended due to lack of money and materials.